MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/ask-copilot.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Using Copilot, you can get support while building sites in Power Pages by asking for help.
-Describe your question, and AI will generate answers.
+Describe your question, and AI generates answers.

 > [!IMPORTANT]
 > - This is a preview feature.